BytewaveMLP/Windowless-Executable/README.md

 Just launch it.
 That's about it.
 You can run it through Steam if you want to set your Steam status (ie with a non-Steam game shortcut).

+## Known issues
+- Only compiles under Windows
+- Requires Visual Studio
+- May be blocked by SmartScreen (sorry, can't be arsed to get my code signed :^))

 ## Compiling

 ### Prerequisites (required for all options)